 Newly Synthesized Strands of DNA Differ from Their Template Strand

-In many organisms, cytosine and adenine bases of the new strand receive a methyl group some time after replication.
-Therefore, Mut proteins identify new strands by recognizing sequences which have not yet been methylated.
+In many organisms, cytosine and adenine bases of the new strand receive a methyl group sometime after replication.
+Therefore, Mut proteins identify new strands by recognizing sequences that have not yet been methylated.
 Additionally, the newly synthesized strand in eukaryotes is more likely to have small breaks, also called DNA nicks.
 The MMR proteins can thus identify the nicked strand and target it for repair.

 Defects in the Mismatch Repair Mechanism Can Cause Cancer

 The human homolog of MutS is called Mutator S homolog 2 (MSH2).
 If MSH2 function is compromised, point mutations and frameshift mutations throughout the genome are not properly repaired.
-In consequence, humans carrying a single copy of such a compromised MSH2 have a higher likelihood of developing cancer.
+Consequently, humans carrying a single copy of such a compromised MSH2 have a higher likelihood of developing cancer.

 Unrepaired Mutations Fuel Adaptation

 Would it be best if MMR never missed a mismatch?
 Even low mutation rates can cause a problem for an organism.
 However, mutations also contribute to genetic variation in a population.
-For instance, a permissive mismatch repair system in a bacterium can, by chance, lead to the mutation of a gene that confers antibiotic resistance, thereby increasing the chances of bacterial survival and reproduction when exposed to antibiotics.
-This is great news for the bacterial population, but bad news for humans that rely on antibiotics to combat infectious diseases.
+For instance, a permissive mismatch repair system in a bacterium can lead to the mutation of a gene that confers antibiotic resistance, thereby increasing the chances of bacterial survival and reproduction when exposed to antibiotics.
+This is great news for the bacterial population but bad news for humans that rely on antibiotics to combat infectious diseases.